ajvdw/waterlezer/README.md

 The blue line in the graph below shows the reflection of the turning wheel of the meter.
 Calibration should result in the red line.
 ![reflection-graph](https://github.com/ajvdw/waterlezer/raw/main/media/reflection.png)

-The calibrated points are represented by an intersection between the vertical red lines and the blue curve.
+The calibrated points are represented by an intersection between the vertical red lines and the blue curve (Horizontal lines through the yellow stars).

 ### Configuration
 Now you can configure the watermeter in homeassistant.
 The ESPHome addon should be installed.
 I have included a sample yaml file (https://github.com/ajvdw/waterlezer/blob/main/esphome/waterlezer.yaml).